4199918/Gemachs/README.md

 # Gemachs
-Our finished seminary project in programing - gemachs project. hello!
+Our finished seminary project in programing - gemachs project. goodby!